scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 To deploy the Scalar DL Auditor on Cosmos DB, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
 You can refer to the [section](#ledger-and-auditor-reference) to check which values are needed based on the database used.
-If any configuration property value is defined as `N/A` in the reference table for your database, you can exclude or remove that property.
+If any configuration property value is defined as `N/A` in the reference table for your database, you can remove that property from the configuration file.

 **With Kubernetes Secrets**